mmcintyre1/its-my-notes/index.md

 # My Second Brain

-This repository is a work in progress for storing all the things I learn in a condensed note form.
+This website functions as a repository for notes on all the things I read and learn.

 This wiki presentation is just another step in the evolution of maximizing the time I spend learning.